March Madness is the apex of the college basketball season every year, but there’s a whole lot more to see when it comes to NCAA basketball betting.

 Sports betting law officially passed the VA Legislature in April 2020, but the rollout took a little longer.
 Virgina sports betting apps finally launched in 2021.

 While college sports is available for betting, you won’t be able to bet on any of the local teams such as Virginia or Virginia Tech.
 There’s a specific restriction in the sports betting law that prohibits betting on in-state college teams.
 That said, there are no restrictions on betting on any other Division I programs across the nation.

 Want to bet on the rest of the ACC?
 Love the action from the SEC or Big Ten?
 As long as the game doesn’t involve a team from Virginia, or take place in Virginia, you’re good to go.

 A great place to begin getting a handle on the betting landscape for a college basketball season is by taking a look at the futures odds.
 The odds for the next national champion will help to put the entire field in perspective.

 Additionally, you can drill down into the individual conferences.
 You can get a quick snapshot of which clubs look poised to be on top, as well as which appear to be in the also-ran category.

-If we look at the futures odds to start the season on two of the biggest online sportsbooks, DraftKings and FanDuel, there’s a general consensus on the top five favorites to win it all this time around.
+If we look at the futures odds to start the season on two of the biggest online sportsbooks, DraftKings Sportsbook in Virginia and FanDuel Sportsbook in Virginia, you’ll see a general consensus on the top five favorites to win it all this time around.